TeuxDeux

 TeuxDeux: the company

-TeuxDeux was founded by designers who became frustrated with bloated productivity tools.
+TeuxDeux was founded by designers who got frustrated with bloated productivity tools.
 They wanted something simple.
 Something that feels like a piece of paper on your desk, but with the benefits of digital.

-The result is a tool that intentionally leaves things out.
+The result is a tool that deliberately leaves things out.
 No labels, no priorities, no colors.
 Just a weekly overview with your tasks.
-That minimalist approach is both their biggest strength and their biggest limitation.
+That minimalist approach is both their greatest strength and their biggest limitation.

 The company remains small and independent.
-No venture capital, no ambitions to grow into the next Asana.
-They build for people who want peace in their task management, not for project managers who need Gantt charts.
+No venture capital, no growth ambitions to become the next Asana.
+They build for people seeking calm in their task management, not for project managers who need Gantt charts.

 Who is TeuxDeux actually for?

 TeuxDeux is perfect for people who mainly manage personal tasks.
-Think of freelancers who want to plan their day, students keeping track of assignments, or simply someone who wants control over daily chores.
+Think of freelancers who want to plan their day, students tracking assignments, or just someone who wants to get a handle on daily chores.

 Who is it not for?
 Teams that need to collaborate.
 Project managers with complex workflows.
 People who want to link their tasks to their calendar.
-Or those who want to start for free without limitations – the free version only works on mobile.
+Or anyone who wants to start free without limitations – the free version only works on mobile.

-If you organize your tasks with labels, priorities, and subtasks, you’ll feel restricted here.
-TeuxDeux is intentionally simple.
+If you organize your tasks with labels, priorities, and subtasks, you’re going to feel constrained here.
+TeuxDeux is deliberately simple.
 That’s their thing.

 Let’s look at what you get for your money:

 • Week overview – You see Monday through Sunday side by side.
 Handy for planning your week without thinking too far ahead.
-Some people find this limiting (where is my monthly view?), but it helps you focus on what’s important now.
+Some people find this limiting (where’s my month view?), but it helps you focus on what’s important now.

 • Automatic task rollover – This is the feature that makes TeuxDeux what it is.
-Didn’t check off a task today?
-Then it automatically appears on your list again tomorrow.
-No hassle with manually moving tasks.
-But it can be confronting when tasks keep rolling forward for weeks.
+Don’t check off a task today?
+Then it’s automatically back on your list tomorrow.
+No hassle with manual moving.
+But confronting when tasks keep rolling over for weeks.

 • Someday lists – A place for ideas and tasks without a deadline.
-“Do that course someday”, “maybe buy that lamp” – none of it belongs in your weekly planning, but you also don’t want to forget it.
-This list becomes your digital notepad.
+“Take that course someday”, “maybe buy that lamp” – it doesn’t belong in your weekly planning, but you don’t want to forget it either.
+This list becomes your digital scratch pad.

 • Markdown support – Type bold and it becomes bold.
 Use italic for emphasis.
 Add links with text.
-For those used to markdown, it feels natural.
-For others, it’s one more thing to learn.
+For those used to markdown, this feels natural.
+For others, it’s an extra thing to learn.

-• Recurring tasks – Work out every Monday?
+• Recurring tasks – Exercise every Monday?
 Do laundry weekly?
-Set it up once and the task returns automatically.
-Works well for routines, but the options are basic compared to something like Todoist.
+Set it up once and the task automatically returns.
+Works well for routines, but the options are basic compared to Todoist, for example.

 • Drag & drop functionality – Drag tasks between days.
-Move them within a day to adjust the order.
-It feels intuitive, though you may sometimes miss the speed of keyboard shortcuts.
+Drag them within a day to adjust the order.
+It feels intuitive, though you sometimes miss the speed of keyboard shortcuts.

-• Daily email digest – Every morning an email with your tasks for the day.
+• Daily email digest – Every morning an email with your tasks for that day.
 Some people swear by it, others find it spam.
-Luckily, you can turn it off.
+Fortunately, you can turn it off.

-That automatic rollover deserves a bit more attention.
+That automatic rollover deserves some extra attention.
 It’s both brilliant and confronting.
 Brilliant because you never forget tasks – they keep coming back until you check them off or delete them.
-Confronting because after a few days you’ll see which tasks you keep postponing.
-That “I really need to do this” task that keeps rolling forward for a week?
-Maybe it’s time to be honest: are you really going to do it, or can it go?
+Confronting because after a few days you see which tasks you constantly postpone.
+That “really need to do this” task that’s been rolling forward for a week?
+Maybe it’s time to be honest: are you really going to do it or can it go?

-The Someday list is also a standout feature.
+The Someday list is also a standout.
 Many to-do apps force you to give everything a date.
 But some things aren’t tasks, more like thoughts.
-“Maybe go to that museum sometime,” “learn that skill one day” – they don’t belong between your groceries and deadlines, but you don’t want to lose them either.
+“Maybe visit that museum sometime”, “learn that skill someday” – it doesn’t belong among your groceries and deadlines, but you don’t want to lose it either.
 TeuxDeux gives that a place.

 TeuxDeux pricing